Skip to main content

 actionbook browser network har stop --session s1 --tab t1 --out /tmp/trace.har # Custom output path

 HAR recording is per-tab.
-Multiple tabs or sessions can record independently.
+Multiple tabs or sessions can record independently. har start accepts --max-entries N to set the ring-buffer cap (default: 10000).
 Output is HAR 1.2 JSON with request/response headers and timings (no response bodies — use --dump for that).
 If --out is omitted, a timestamped file is created in ~/.actionbook/har/.
 Redirect chains produce one entry per hop.
 Error codes: HAR_ALREADY_RECORDING, HAR_NOT_RECORDING.

 Cookies & Storage